joeylitalien/noise2noise-pytorch/README.md

 pip3 install --user -r requirements.txt
 ```

-This code was tested on Python 3.6.5 on macOS High Sierra 10.13.4 and Ubuntu 16.04.
-It *will* fail with Python 2.7.x due to usage of 3.6-specific functions.
-Note that training and testing will also fail on Windows out of the box due to differences in path resolver (`os.path`).
+This code was tested on Python 3.6.5 on macOS High Sierra (10.13.4) and Ubuntu 16.04.
+It will fail with Python 2.7.x due to usage of 3.6-specific functions.
+Note that training and testing will also fail on Windows out of the box due to differences in the path resolvers (`os.path`).

 ## Dataset

 The authors use [ImageNet](http://image-net.org/download), but any dataset will do.
 [COCO 2017](http://cocodataset.org/#download) has a small validation set (1 GB) which can be nicely split into train/valid for easier training.
-For instance, to have a 4200/800 split, you could do:
+For instance, to obtain a 4200/800 train/valid split you can do:
 ```
 mkdir data && cd data
 mkdir train valid test